Trump's leaked executive order on social media slams Twitter and Facebook for 'censoring'

-President Donald Trump plans to sign an executive order on Thursday about social media, according to tweets by several White House reporters on Wednesday.
-The expected move comes after Twitter fact-checked Trump tweets on mail-in ballots for containing "potentially misleading misinformation."
+President Donald Trump signed an executive order on Thursday that targeted social media companies, a move he telegraphed after Twitter fact-checked the president's tweets on mail-in ballots for containing "potentially misleading misinformation."

-No other official details about what the executive order will contain have been released, but the Washington Post reported late Wednesday that it will be a wide-ranging order directing federal regulators to rethink Section 230 of the Communications Decency Act from 1996, which provides online platforms with vital protection from liability for content posted by their users.
+The executive order doesn't change how Twitter, Facebook or other social media companies operate.
+Rather, it calls on the government to review federal law that protects online companies from liability for content posted by users, according to a draft of the order.
+Section 230 of the Communications Decency Act from 1996 covers company responsibility for content posted by users.

-A draft of the order was reportedly obtained by multiple media organizations, including Reuters and Protocol, late Wednesday.
-Kate Klonick, an assistant legal professor at St. John's University School of Law, also published what she said was a draft version of the executive order on Twitter.

-The apparent draft version of the order, which could change, would instruct the Commerce Department to ask the Federal Communications Commission to call a rulemaking proceeding to reconsider the law's purview.
-It would also give the Federal Trade Commission responsibility for investigating complaints of political bias to determine whether tech companies' content moderation policies conflict with their pledges for neutrality.

-On Thursday morning, Trump tweeted that this will be "a Big Day for Social Media and FAIRNESS!"
+News that Trump would sign an executive order concerning social media companies began to spread on Wednesday.
+The president amplified anticipation of the action with a Thursday morning tweet.
+"This will be a Big Day for Social Media and FAIRNESS!" he tweeted.

-The expected action by Trump highlights how tensions between some of the world's largest social media companies and conservatives are heating up amid the companies' efforts to crack down on misinformation.
+Trump's action highlights the growing tensions between the world's largest social networks and conservatives, which has come as the companies crack down on misinformation.
 Twitter and other social media companies have repeatedly denied they suppress conservative speech.

+"Much as he might wish otherwise, Donald Trump is not the president of Twitter," said ACLU senior legislative counsel Kate Ruane in a statement before the executive order was signed.
+Ruane said the order would be "a blatant and unconstitutional threat to punish social media companies that displease the president."

+Other experts questioned if government agencies will follow through with the order.

+"Social media can be frustrating.
+But an Executive Order that would turn the FCC into the President's speech police is not the answer.
+It's time for those in Washington to speak up for the First Amendment.
+History won't be kind to silence," Commissioner Jessica Rosenworcel tweeted on Thursday.

+Republican Commissioner Brendan Carr said in an interview with Fox News that if a company like Twitter decides "to engage in partisan political debates" and directly take on the president then that "raises questions about whether they should get special treatment."

 The Wall Street Journal reported over the weekend that Trump is considering creation of a commission to investigate social media for supposed bias against conservative views.
-The executive order has reportedly been reworked several times in recent years and could still change, sources told the newspaper.
+The executive order has reportedly been reworked several times in recent years, sources told the newspaper.

-The White House referred CNET to "pool reports" when asked for more details about the executive order.
+The signing of the executive order caps a week in which the president used social media to make clear his mounting exasperation with social media.
+Trump has previously accused social media sites of being biased against conservatives, and the White House launched a website that let people report social media accounts they suspected of being banned due to political bias.

-Earlier on Wednesday, Trump said in a tweet that Twitter "has now shown that everything we have been saying about them (and their other compatriots) is correct" and that "big action" would follow.
-He didn't specify what this action would be but White House reporters for The New York Times, PBS and CNN tweeted on Wednesday that the president will sign an executive order "pertaining to social media" on Thursday.
+On Wednesday, Trump said in a tweet that Twitter "has now shown that everything we have been saying about them (and their other compatriots) is correct."

+"I don't think Facebook or internet platforms in general should be arbiters of truth," Facebook CEO Mark Zuckerberg told Fox News on Wednesday.
+Political speech, he added, is already heavily scrutinized.
+Zuckerberg also said in the interview that he still has to see what the president plans to do, but he thinks that "a government choosing to...censor a platform because they're worried about censorship doesn't exactly strike me as the...right reflex there."

-Twitter CEO Jack Dorsey responded to that criticism directed at Twitter executives by saying that he's "ultimately accountable" for the company's decisions.
+Twitter CEO Jack Dorsey responded to criticism directed at Twitter executives, saying that he's "ultimately accountable" for the company's decisions.
+He denied Twitter is an "arbiter of truth."

 "Please leave our employees out of this," Dorsey tweeted late Wednesday.
 "We'll continue to point out incorrect or disputed information about elections globally.
 And we will admit to and own any mistakes we make."